Ihsan-Hepsen/ihsan-hepsen/README.md

 # About me
-I'm a software engineer, I have experience working with various technologies, including Java Spring, React.js, and TypeScript.
+I'm a backend-oriented software engineer 👋

 ## Projects